 Tennessee is long and narrowish with 8 other states on its boundary!
 Although Tennessee is only 112 miles wide, it stretches 432 miles from the Appalachian Mountains to the Mississippi River.

 With a border touching on the state of Kentucky, Virginia, North Carolina, Georgia, Alabama, Mississippi, Arkansas and Missouri, a road trip to Tennessee is easy to organise.
+There are so many opportunities for a weekend getaway to Tennessee from these neighbouring states.
 Moreover there are plenty of attractions packed into these borders for all types of travellers such as history enthusiasts, foodies, whiskey drinkers and music lovers.

 There are so many things to do in Tennessee road trips and so many places to visit in Tennessee, you will be spoiled for choice whatever your travel style.
 For example, The Great Smoky Mountains National Park, one of the most visited national parks in the USA, is heaven for outdoor lovers and Nashville is the center of the country music universe.